Engage. Entertain. Educate.

 Ladysmith Archives and Research Room is temporarily closed to the public until the risk of COVID-19 is reassessed.
 In the meantime, our volunteers can help you with your request through email or phone contact.
 Located below Tim Horton’s at 1115 1st Avenue, Ladysmith.
 Phone 250-245-0100.

-The Museum is open Saturdays and Sundays from 10am to 4pm.
-Prebook your bubble at different dates/times by calling 250-245-0423.
+The Museum is now open summer hours: Tuesday to Sunday 10 am to 4 pm.
+Admission is free.
+250-245-0423.
 Located at 721 1st Avenue, Ladysmith.
 Well-behaved, leashed pets are welcomed.
 COVID protocols in place.

 LADYSMITH INDUSTRIAL HERITAGE SITE

-Work parties are temporarily suspended due to COVID-19 precautions.
-Well-behaved, leashed pets are welcomed.
+Work parties are every Saturday from 9 am to noon.
+COVID-19 precautions in place.
+Visitors and well-behaved, leashed pets are welcomed.
 Located at 614 Oyster Bay Drive.
 For details call Shirley Blackstaff at 250-245-3075.

 We acknowledge the support of the Town of Ladysmith.
 We acknowledge that we are on the traditional and unceded territory of the Stz’uminus First Nation whose heritage we honour and respect.